paulcaseys/iOS-7-photoshop-templates-and-prototype-templates/README.md

 only basic html/css/js knowledge is required to use this framework.

-some features include
+some features include;

-1. common design patterns catered for, such as;
+common design patterns
 - tabs
 - junk box menu
 - pull to refresh
 - back button
 - popup overlay

-2. example panals
-3. quickly add slices from
+quickly add slices from
 -	photoshop
 -	illustrator
 -	omnigraffle

+prepared
-4. retina display compatible
+- retina display compatible
+- base panals

 create a new page with scrolling
 -----------------------------